 You may use the following text for speaking engagements, for a higher resolution head shot, right-click here and save the picture.

-Mark Hinkle is the Senior Director, Open Source Solutions, at Citrix.
+Mark Hinkle is the VP of Marketing at the Linux Foundation.
+Formerly he was the Senior Director, Open Source Solutions, at Citrix.
 He joined Citrix as a result of their July 2011 acquisition of Cloud.com where he was their Vice President of Community.
-He is currently responsible for Citrix Open Source Business Office and the Citrix efforts around Apache CloudStack, Open Daylight, Xen Project and XenServer.
 Previously he was the VP of Community at Zenoss Inc., a producer of the open source application, server, and network management software, where he grew the Zenoss Core project to over 100,000 users and 20,000 organizations on all seven continents.
 He also is a longtime open source expert and author having served as Editor-in-Chief for both LinuxWorld Magazine and Enterprise Open Source Magazine.
 Mr. Hinkle is also the author of the book, “Windows to Linux Business Desktop Migration.”
 (Thomson, 2006).
 He is a contributor to NetworkWorld’s Open Source Subnet and his personal blog on open source, technology, and new media can be found at www.socializedsoftware.com.
 You can follow him on twitter @mrhinkle.

 My background is varied.
 I have ran huge support operations centers and been an executive in a number of start-ups.
 My passion is for building companies that produce technology and adhere to I am always interested to discuss opportunities here.